How customer records are created by ShipStation and how to import customer records with a CSV file.

 Do not make any changes to the header row text or change the sequence of the columns in the header row (row 1) of the pre-formatted CSV template.
 Doing so will cause the customer import to fail.

-Notice that, in addition to the typical address book type fields, there's a Username column.
+Notice that, in addition to the typical address book type fields, there is a Username column.
 ShipStation requires unique values in the Username field to tell your customers apart.
-If you don't have a specific username to enter here, list their email addresses both here and in the email field.
+If you don't have a specific username to enter here, enter their email addresses both here and in the email field.

 Address Line 1